 In most of the cases, the cis form is kinetically favored and hence syn ketol is formed selectively as the major product of addition.

-1) Acetone yields diacetone alcohol when treated with Ba(OH)2.
-It is the addition product.
+1) Acetone yields diacetone alcohol when treated with Ba(OH)2 as an addition product.

 However, mesityl oxide is formed when acetone is treated with dry HCl due to subsequent dehydration of initially formed diacetone alcohol.